 Unlike Challenger, this time the issue was less about what the engineers knew, and more about what they did not know and their inability to convince their managers to get them more information from the astronauts in space or department of defense imagery.

+not be read.
 Tufte spends a fair amount of time in this book talking

 until the next day, during detailed reviews of all launch camera